mshiltonj/benny_cache/README.md

 The cache is expected to support the `#read`, `#write`, `#delete` and `#fetch` methods of the ActiveSuport::Cache::Store interface.

-If Rails.cache is not defined, and you don\'t explicitly initialize a cache, BennyCache uses an internal `BennyCache::Cache` object, which is just an in-memory key-value hash.
-Don\'t use it.
+If Rails.cache is not defined, and you don't explicitly initialize a cache, BennyCache uses an internal `BennyCache::Cache` object, which is just an in-memory key-value hash.
+Don't use it.

 ### Model Indexes